 You can find the dynamic antioxidant Lipochroman® in several of our skincare products.

-Our serum serves as a powerful anti-pollution skincare product containing Lipochroman® for ultimate protection and skin cell health.
+Our serum is a powerful anti-pollution skincare product containing Lipochroman® for ultimate protection and skin cell health.
 Incorporate them into your skincare routine to counteract the damaging effects of free radicals.
-With regular use, you’ll see powerful results in the appearance, texture, and feel of your skin.
+With regular use, you’ll see powerful results in your skin's appearance, texture, and feel.

 Pollution is a real threat to your skin.
-Wherever you live, you are in danger of small particles of contaminants entering your skin through the air.
-These tiny particles contain free radicals, which bounce around in your cells and damage your skin.
+Wherever you live, you are in danger of tiny particles of contaminants entering your skin through the air.
+These small particles contain free radicals, which bounce around in your cells and damage your skin.

-You’ve seen the effects of these free radicals on skin in various signs of aging like sagging, wrinkles, lines, dehydration, loss of volume, and rough texture.
+You’ve seen the effects of these free radicals on the skin in various signs of aging, like sagging, wrinkles, lines, dehydration, loss of volume, and rough texture.
 These effects can call you to look older and detract from your appearance.
 They can also make your skin feel dry and uncomfortable.

-While we can’t easily change where we live or how many pollution particulates are in the air, we can protect our skin to minimize damage and signs of aging.
-Keep your skin protected and looking youthful with the right anti-pollution skincare.
+While we can’t easily change where we live or how much pollution particulates are in the air, we can protect our skin from minimizing damage and signs of aging.
+Keep your skin protected and looking youthful with the proper anti-pollution skincare.